 UniReady Enabling Program

 UniReady is free to Australian and New Zealand citizens, and Australian permanent residents.
-It's designed to help you gain entry into Curtin's minimum ATAR undergraduate courses in Humanities, Business and Health Sciences.
+It's designed to help you gain entry into a range of Health Sciences, Humanities or Curtin Business School undergraduate courses.

 UniReady is for you if you: